yousufmsoliman/geometry-central/docs/mutable_mesh_docs.md

 After constructing an initial halfedge mesh from polygon soup, there is a useful canonical structure in the way elements are ordered.
 That is, the ordering of halfedges is the same as if you traversed the faces in order, and traversed the halfedges within each face.
 The ordering of the edges corresponds to the first time one of the adjacent halfedges appears in the halfedge ordering (TODO reference some docs on this).

 As we modify the mesh, this canonical ordering is not necessarily preserved.
 The mesh is not "broken" in any sense, but you might like to make use of this canonical ordering in your code.
-For instance, the visualization library Polyscope uses this ordering to abtract over halfedge mesh data structures.
+For instance, the visualization library Polyscope uses this ordering to abtract over halfedge mesh data structures, so a mesh must be canonical when used with Polyscope.

 To permute the elements in to the canonical ordering, call `mesh->canonicalize()`.
 The invalidation rules mentioned above apply to this operation, and `MeshData<>` containers will be automatically updated.

 ## MeshData Objects

 `MeshData<T>` contains are automatically updated as their corresponding mesh is modified.
-They can _always_ be index with a `VertexPtr` (etc), even if the corresponding mesh is not compressed, or is not canonical.
-This is super useful, because it allows you to write algorithms that track data while modifying a mesh without any extra effort (or storing data on element structs).
+They can _always_ be indexed with a `VertexPtr` (etc), even if the corresponding mesh is not compressed, or is not canonical.
+This is very useful, because it allows you to write algorithms that track data while modifying a mesh without any extra effort (or storing data on element structs).

 Indexing a `MeshData<T>` container with an integer index is only well-defined if the underlying mesh is compressed.
 Same for calling `MeshData<T>.toVector()`.